microsoft/react-native-windows-samples/docs/IReactDispatcher-api-windows.md

 title: IReactDispatcher
 ---

 IReactDispatcher provides the core threading / task management interface for ensuring code happens in the right order on the right thread.
-One primary dispatcher that applications may require is the UIDispatcher which provides NativeModules access to the UI thread accociated with this react instance.
+One primary dispatcher that applications may require is the [UIDispatcher](IReactContext-api-windows.md#uidispatcher) which provides NativeModules access to the UI thread accociated with this react instance.
+Another one is the [JSDispatcher](IReactContext-api-windows.md#jsdispatcher) which allows apps to post tasks to the JS engine thread.

-TODO: Add documentation of how to get the UIDispatcher - as this is done in the language specific projection

 # Reference

-# IReactDispatcher

 ## Methods